prameshk/Discrete-Optimization/Knapsack Cover Inequalities/README.md

 ![](cover.PNG)

-The cover inequality can be produced using the following optimization problem, where z_j denotes whether j denotes whether item j is included in the new cover and x_j_bar is the LP solution of the current knapsack problem.
+The cover inequality can be produced using the following optimization problem, where z_j denotes whether item j is included in the new cover and x_j_bar is the LP solution of the current knapsack problem.

 ![](coverprob.PNG)